ojhavk/ojhavk.github.io/profile.md

 1. Achieved 98 percentile among 0.14 million candidates in Graduate Aptitude Test in Engineering cunducted by Indian Institute of Sciences and seven IITs.
 1. Awarded _Certificate of Merit_ for 1st rank in master’s degree cohort
 1. Awarded _Certificate of Merit_ for 1st rank in bachelor’s degree cohort

-### Administration
-1. Deputy Director of Undergraduate Studies, University of Reading, 2021–present
-1. Chair of Board of Studies and Student Experience, 2021–present
-1. Degree Project Coordinator, UG,PG, University of Reading, 2019 – 2021

 ### Community Services
 1. Program Chair of the 7th International Conference Machine Learning, Optimization, and Data Science,